Balogunhabeeb14/UoW_Data_Engineering/README.md

 The module is mandatory for Level 5 Data Science students and was taught by me, [Habeeb Balogun](https://www.westminster.ac.uk/about-us/our-people/directory/balogun-habeeb), as the module leader.
 This module provides a basic understanding of data engineering with hands-on experience in data engineering pipelines and some theory.

-The compiled list includes courses, blog posts, videos, and research papers sorted by themes.
+The compiled list includes courses, blog posts, videos, and textbooks sorted by themes.

 ## Content
 - [Resources for Beginners](#resources-for-beginners)